 Below are the 10 tips mentioned :

-This is a fundamental step most of the candidates skip.
-They run toward work abroad jobs without thinking anything and naturally end up hitting rock bottom.
-So, it’s always better to have a strategy before you begin your journey toward job search in foreign countries.
+It is a fundamental step most candidates skip.
+They run toward work abroad jobs without thinking about anything and naturally hit rock bottom.
+So, it’s always better to have a strategy before you begin your journey toward a job search in foreign countries.

-A strategy is divided into two parts.
-The first part is where you want to go and the second is how you would reach there.
-It’s always better if you add a third dimension to it, and that is when you will reach your desired destination.
+A strategy consists of two parts.
+The first part is where you want to go, and the second is how you would reach there.
+Adding a third dimension is always better; that is when you will get your desired destination.

 We will talk briefly about these three parts so that you can begin to take action immediately.

 First, where you would like to reach, meaning where you want to end up when you land a job there.
-What kind of lifestyle, what sort of job, what type of company – private, public, domestic/ foreign firms, what sort of culture you’re seeking, which country seems to be lucrative to you etc. Think about these terms and write down everything that comes to your mind.
-We will filter it in the next step but for now, put down everything on paper.
+What kind of lifestyle, what sort of job, what type of company – private, public, domestic/ foreign firms, what kind of culture you’re seeking, which country seems lucrative to you, etc. Think about these terms and write down everything that comes to your mind.
+We will filter it in the next step, but for now, put down everything on paper.

-The second step is how you would reach your destination!
-You will make cold calls, talk to people who know you or build your networks to get through.
-No matter what you do, you need to know how you would get there and write down few action steps that you can start with.
-Don’t skip this step because this step will ultimately help you reach your destination.
+The second step is how you will reach your destination!
+You will make cold calls, talk to people who know you, or build your networks to get through.
+No matter what you do, you need to know how you would get there and write down a few action steps you can start with.
+Take advantage of this step because this step will ultimately help you reach your destination.

 Third, fix a time when you will achieve it.
-It May 2 years from now or maybe 5 years.
+It may be two years from now or five years.
 Fix a date, and then start acting towards your goal right away.

-It’s always better to plan everything beforehand.
+It’s always better to plan everything.
 Even if everything does not happen according to your plan, you can adjust your sail accordingly.

-You can say this is a sub-question of where you would reach!
-But this is an important step, so you need to go back to the paper where you’ve written down everything and examine what’s relevant and what’s not.
+It is a sub-question of where you would reach!
+But this is a crucial step, so you need to go back to the paper where you’ve written down everything and examine what’s relevant and what’s not.
 Go deep and do all your research.
 Find out about the industry in the foreign country you choose to work abroad jobs.
-Understand in every country every industry works in a different way.
-You may have some idea about the industry in the home country, but the situation may be quite different in the foreign country.
+Understand in every country; every sector operates differently.
+You may know about the industry in your home country, but the situation may be quite different in a foreign country.

-Know the right information.
+Know the correct information.
 Find people who work abroad jobs.
 Search for websites where you can get information about the same.
-If you’re better informed, you will make better choices, and if you make better choices, you will create better results.
+If you’re better informed, you will make better choices; if you make better choices, you will create better results.

-Once you’re clear about what jobs you want and what industry you want to work abroad jobs, find out countries and companies which are aligned with the same.
-Once you find about the industry, you would know which companies and which countries are following the benchmark.
+Once you’re clear about what jobs you want and what industry you want to work in abroad, find out countries and companies aligned with the same.
+Once you learn about the industry, you will know which companies and governments follow the benchmark.

 Everything may not be standardized, but there are certain things that you need to pay heed to –